-- Look at all texts and text sets, including differentiated texts, in sequence. - Look at the materials' directions for scope and sequence/curriculum mapping/etc. that highlights vertical articulation of reading skills (e.g., how texts are organized, groupings, "units," sections, etc.) - Look across units and chapters for guidance around how much/how many texts students should read or actively listen to in order to build their reading to develop skills and to increase their knowledge. - Identify how the materials organize readings and tasks through topics and/or themes.
+- Look at all texts and text sets, including differentiated texts, in sequence. - Look at the materials' directions for scope and sequence/curriculum mapping/etc. that highlights vertical articulation of reading skills (e.g., how texts are organized, groupings, "units," sections, etc.) - Look across units and chapters for guidance around how much/how many texts students should read or actively listen to in order to build their reading to develop skills and to increase their knowledge. - Identify how the materials organize readings and tasks through cohesive topics.

-- In Grades 3 5, are the texts connected by a topic (as opposed to a theme)? - In Grades 6 8, are the texts connected by a topic or a theme? - Is the sequence of texts conducive toward scaffolding students toward the requirements of Standard 10? - Are students reading a variety of literacy and nonfiction texts that build science knowledge? - Are students reading a variety of literacy and nonfiction texts that build social studies topics? - Are there sufficient opportunities for independent practice with the texts? - Are scaffolds provided to help students achieve proficiency? - Discuss how the organization of core texts and suggested readings will grow students' reading skills and knowledge over the course of the school year.
+- Are the texts connected by a topic (as opposed to a theme)? - Is the sequence of texts conducive toward scaffolding students toward the requirements of Standard 10? - Are students reading a variety of literacy and nonfiction texts that build science knowledge? - Are students reading a variety of literacy and nonfiction texts that build social studies topics, and not just social studies themes? - Are there sufficient opportunities for active engagement in group reading in Kindergarten? - Is there sufficient prompting and support to read and access texts in Grade 1? - Are there sufficient opportunities for independent practice with the texts in Grade 2? - Are scaffolds provided to help students achieve proficiency?

+- Share evidence of the indicator. - Discuss how the organization of core texts and suggested readings will grow students' reading skills and knowledge over the course of the school year. - Discuss any questions that were not answered by this curriculum. - Look for and discuss whether the indicator was met fully, partially, or did not meet any scoring bullet in the scoring section. - Agree on the final rating.

-Criterion 2.1 Materials build knowledge through integrated reading, writing, speaking, listening, and language Indicator 2b Materials require students to analyze the key ideas, details, craft, and structure within individual texts as well as across multiple texts using coherently sequenced, high-quality questions and tasks.
+Criterion 2.1 Materials build knowledge and understanding through integrated reading, writing, speaking, listening, and language.
+Indicator 2b Materials require students to analyze the key ideas, details, craft, and structure within individual texts as well as across multiple texts using coherently sequenced, high-quality questions and tasks.

 Scoring: 4 points 2 points 0 points Materials meet ALL of the requirements of this indicator.
 Materials DO NOT meet ALL of the requirements of this indicator.
 Materials DO NOT meet ANY of the requirements of this indicator.
-For most texts, students analyze key ideas and details (according to grade-level standards).
+For most texts (read-aloud texts K-1 and anchor texts Grade 2), students analyze key ideas and details (according to grade-level standards).
 For most texts, students analyze craft and structure (according to grade-level standards).
-For most texts, students analyze key ideas and details(according to grade-level standards).
+For most texts (read-aloud texts K-1 and anchor texts Grade 2), students analyze key ideas and details (according to grade-level standards).
 For most texts, students analyze craft and structure (according to grade-level standards).
-For most texts, students analyze key ideas and details(according to grade-level standards).
+For most texts (read-aloud texts K-1 and anchor texts Grade 2), students analyze key ideas and details (according to grade-level standards).
 For most texts, students analyze craft and structure (according to grade-level standards).

 This indicator identifies sequences of questions and tasks that support students' development in skills around how to analyze the components of texts so they may navigate the content and be able to draw conclusions and articulate their evidence-based opinions.
+This indicator identifies directions for students to attend to language, key ideas, details, craft, and structures of texts.
 Questions and tasks should be coherently and intentionally sequenced to help students unlock core understandings of the text(s) being read and prepare them for the completion of a culminating task.